-The Museum of Childhood Ireland project is a novel initiative designed to deliver a world-class facility exploring and engaging the spirit of childhood.
-The Museum will have as its principal objective the collecting, curating and exhibiting of historical artefacts, and its primary aim is to create meaningful and lasting experiences for both children and adults to share.
+The Museum of Childhood Ireland project is an initiative designed to deliver a world-class facility exploring and engaging all themes of childhood on our island.
+The Museum will have as its principal objective the collecting, curating and exhibiting of historical and social historical artefacts, and its primary aim is to create meaningful and lasting experiences for children and adults to share.

 Specifically, the Museum will:

-- Tell the story of the day-to-day lives of children growing up in Ireland through a fascinating array of artefacts related to childhood both in Ireland and the wider world
+- Tell the story of the day-to-day lives of children growing up in Ireland through permanent and temporary collections of socially historic artefacts related to childhood in Ireland and the wider world

-- Stimulate and nourish the imagination of both children and adults by appealing to their sense of adventure and fun
+- Stimulate and nourish the imagination of both children and adults by appealing to their sense of inquisitiveness

 - Foster innovation and creativity for all

-- Create extraordinary family learning experiences through interactive and interdisciplinary engagement
+- Provide family learning experiences through interactive and interdisciplinary engagement

 - Offer research opportunities and an extensive outreach programme

-- Contribute to the regional, national, cultural and tourism economy in a significant and distinctive way.
+- Contribute to local, regional, and national, cultural and tourism economy in a significant and distinctive way.